-This program provides students with a solid foundation in Bible and Theology.
+Certificate in Biblical Studies (CBS).
+This 54-credit program provides students with a solid foundation in Bible and Theology.
 It is appropriate either for students who desire a short but intensive Bible program or for Christian men and women already involved in full-time or part-time church ministries.
 By taking two semesters with 15 credit hours and two semesters with 12 credit hours, a motivated student can complete the requirements for the Certificate in Biblical Studies in two years.
 Students completing the Certificate program may also transfer credits to the Diploma or Bachelor of Arts programs if desired.

-The Certificate of Biblical Studies program graduate will have a solid foundation for the understanding and biblical defense of the basics of evangelical theology, development of personal Bible study skills and formation of a biblical world view.
+Graduates of this program will show evidence of a transformed life manifested in love for God and others and development of a heart passion and spiritual disciplines to become more like Jesus.
+The Certificate graduate will have a solid foundation for the understanding and biblical defense of the basics of evangelical theology and formation of a biblical world view.